linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

 ### Creating the Database

-Here's how to create the necessary database and tables in MySQL:
+Create the necessary database and tables in MySQL:

-1. Create a new database by entering the following command.
+1. Create a new database:

         mysqladmin -p create mailserver

 2. Enter the MySQL root password.

-3. Log in to MySQL by entering the following command:
+3. Log in to MySQL:

         mysql -p mailserver

 4. Create the MySQL user and grant the new user permissions over the database.
-Replace `mailuserpass` with a secure password.
+Replace `mailuserpass` with a secure password:

         GRANT SELECT ON mailserver.* TO 'mailuser'@'127.0.0.1' IDENTIFIED BY 'mailuserpass';

-5. Flush the MySQL privileges to apply the change.
+5. Flush the MySQL privileges to apply the change:

         FLUSH PRIVILEGES;

-6. Enter the following command to create a table for the domains that will receive mail on the Linode.
+6. Enter the following command to create a table for the domains that will receive mail on the Linode:

         CREATE TABLE `virtual_domains` (
           `id` int(11) NOT NULL auto_increment,